 Many Iowans support traffic cameras because of the claim that they will improve traffic safety.
 But for folks all across the state--and country--who have lived under the daily scrutiny of traffic cameras, it quickly becomes a different story.
 A number of states have banned the use of traffic cameras.

 Here's why the ACLU of Iowa would like to see traffic cameras go:

 Dubious Safety Data

 The safety data that is often cited is actually conflicting.
-In some places, for example, traffic cameras have led to an increase in rear-end accidents as drivers rush to slam on the breaks to avoid an automatically generated ticket.
+In some places, for example, traffic cameras have led to an increase in rear-end accidents as drivers rush to slam on the brakes to avoid an automatically generated ticket.
 Just as a matter of common sense, traffic cameras are unlikely to protect against many of the most dangerous drivers.
 A traffic camera is far less likely to stop a drunk driver than flesh-and-blood police.
 Also, because the citation information collected by cameras doesn't get reported to the Iowa Department of Transportation (unlike speeding tickets issued by officers), it isn't effective in flagging repeat high-speeders.